How Far Is 20 Centimeters? A Comprehensive Exploration of Distance and Scale

 - Monocular cues: These are cues we perceive with one eye, such as linear perspective (parallel lines converging in the distance) and relative size (objects that appear smaller are perceived as farther away).
 These cues can influence our judgment, especially when we lack other contextual information.

 - Binocular cues: These cues involve both eyes and include binocular disparity (the slight difference in the image seen by each eye), which helps us perceive depth.
-However, at close ranges like 20 centimeters, this cue may not be as impactful.
+Still, at close ranges like 20 centimeters, this cue may not be as impactful.

 - Experience and training: Individuals with experience in specific fields, like carpenters or surgeons, often have better spatial awareness and more accurate distance perception.
 Regular exposure to spatial tasks enhances this ability.